The EU’s decision to delay the UK’s date of departure from the EU until October 31st, 2019, has reduced the imminent danger of a no-deal Brexit.

 Please follow the links for: food and drink, farming, fisheries, vets, automotive, aerospace, construction, oil and gas production, retail, space, professional and business services, chemicals, consumer goods, electronics, machinery and parts, electricity sector, gas markets, nuclear, life sciences, research and innovation, parcel delivery services, steel and metal manufacturing, and non-metal manufacturing.

-The Department for International Trade has now published details of tariffs that will apply to imports in the event of a no-deal Brexit.
+The Department for International Trade (DIT) has published details of tariffs that will apply to imports in the event of a no-deal Brexit.
 Click here.
 The full Tariff Reference document, listing every tariff is here.

 HM Revenue and Customs (HMRC) has written a letter to 135,000 businesses that trade with the EU and/or other countries outlining important changes to customs procedures and VAT that will apply if the UK leaves without a deal.
 These changes will also impact on UK trade outside of the EU.
 Click here.